Krish Jagarlamudi: Early life

-Krish Jagarlamudi was born on 11 November 1978 in Guntur, Andhra Pradesh, India.
-He completed his higher education in the U. S. in pharmacy and computer science and worked there, before returning to India to pursue a full time career in the film industry.
+Krish Jagarlamudi was born on 10 November 1978 in Guntur, Andhra Pradesh, India.
+He completed his higher education in the United States in pharmacy and computer science, and briefly worked there.
+He returned to India to pursue a full-time career in the film industry.

 Career

 In 2008, Krish Jagarlamudi made his debut with Gamyam, starring Allari Naresh, Sharwanand, and Kamalinee Mukherjee.
-The film was produced by his father Jagarlamudi Saibaba along with his brother-in-law Bibo Srinivas, and his friend Rajeev Reddy who came forward after Krish vainly tried to convince many notable Telugu film producers.
-The film went on to become a big hit at the box office, and won several awards, including the Best Picture and Best Director awards at the 2009 South Filmfare Award.
+The film was produced by his father, Saibabu Jagarlamudi, along with his brother-in-law, Bibo Srinivas, and his friend, Rajeev Reddy, who came forward after Krish tried to convince many notable film producers.
+The film went on to become a big hit at the box office, and won several awards, including the Best Picture and Best Director awards at the 2009 South Filmfare Awards.
+It gained a cult status and is considered by many to be one of the greatest films in Telugu ever made.

 Krish's next film, Vedam (2010) is anthology starring Allu Arjun, Anushka Shetty and Manoj Manchu.
 It was well received by both critics and the audience, winning four major awards at the 58th Filmfare Awards South, with Krish receiving his second Filmfare Award for Best Director.
 Vedam was also the second film to win all the four major awards (Best Movie, Best Director for Krish, Best Actor for Allu Arjun and Best Actress for Anushka Shetty), after Jeevana Jyothi in 1975 and had a good run at the box office as well.

 Following the success of Vedam, Krish was signed on to direct its Tamil remake, titled Vaanam, starring Silambarasan Rajendar, Bharath, and Anushka Shetty, reprising her role.
 Like its original version, Vaanam too released to critical acclaim.
 His next film is Krishnam Vande Jagadgurum (2012) starring Rana Daggubati and Nayantara.
 Krish made his Hindi debut film with Gabbar Is Back (2015).
 It stars Akshay Kumar, Kareena Kapoor and Shruti Haasan.

 His World war II war directorial starring Varun Tej named Kanche, released on 22 October, on the occasion of Dasara.
 It received positive reviews from critics and was successful at the box office.
 Kanche was selected for the Indiwood Panorama Competition section at the 2nd edition of Indiwood Carnival 2016 in Hyderabad.
 He next directed Nandamuri Balakrishna's 100th film, Gautamiputra Satakarni (2017), based on emperor Gautamiputra Satakarni.
 The film was commercially successful.

 Krish, next started directing Manikarnika: The Queen of Jhansi, then after with the personal request of Nandamuri Balakrishna, Krish collaborated with Balakrishna once again for the NTR duology, based on the life of N. T. Rama Rao.
 Both the parts, NTR: Kathanayakudu and NTR: Mahanayakudu, were critical and commercial failures.